connorimes/osp3/README.md

 > NOTE: If you're using a first generation [ODROID Smart Power](https://wiki.odroid.com/old_product/accessory/odroidsmartpower) device, see the [hosp](https://github.com/energymon/hosp) project instead.

+The `osp3` library is designed to support soft real-time power/energy monitoring in applications.
+The library handles the USB serial connection and exposes functions to read and parse log lines and verify checksums.

 This project is tested using a device running SmartPower3 firmware v2.2 (20230518), though may work with devices running v1.7 (20211214) or newer.
 Older firmware versions use a different logging protocol.